 Source #2: Your credit

 Many entrepreneurs also use their credit – either through credit cards or a home equity loan – to start their small businesses.
-Be very careful about using these sources, as you could ruin your personal credit, risk your home, or both.
+Be careful about using these sources, as you could ruin your credit, risk your home, or both.
 If possible, avoid using a home equity line of credit as the risk is too high.

 Source #3: Family members and friends